denten-books/plain-text/main.md

 "term" (type theory).
-Although literature in computer science rarely operates in the mode of intellectual history, computer-aided text editors internalized a model of document structure remarkably similar to the one suggested by Hegelian aesthetics, and in terms of physical (media), formatting, and content levels of analysis.
+Although literature in computer science rarely operates in the mode of intellectual history, computer-aided text editors internalized a model of document structure remarkably similar to the one suggested by Hegelian aesthetics, and in terms of physical (media), form (formatting), and content (text) levels of analysis.

 Describing *EDIT*, one of the first editors designed for the GE635 36-bit mainframe computers in use at Bell Labs in 1968, Arthur Kaiman writes: "The